 Below: Cardinal Flowers were once more prevalent in the Garden.
 This scene below is a grouping of them on August 4, 1948.
 Image from a Kodachrome Slide taken by Martha Crone; photo courtesy of Minnesota Historical Society, Martha Crone Collection.

 Notes: Eloise Butler first noted Cardinal Flower in the Garden on Sept.
 5, 1908 when it bloomed.
-There have been many additional plantings of this flower over time.
+There have been many additional plantings of this flower over time by the curators.
 Eloise first planted it in Sept.
 1909 with plants brought in from Stony Brook, MA.
 She obtained plants for the Garden from Gillett's Nursery, Southwick, MA on May 16, 1919, on May 15, 1920, on May 9, 1923 and in April and May 1924; from Stillwater, MN she secured plants in October 1930 and in 1932 she got more to plant near the Mallard Pool.
 She also recorded planting from seed in September 1929.
-Martha Crone added more plants in 1933, '34, '35; 36 plants in 1936 and 80 in 1937; seeds in 1944.
+Martha Crone added more plants in 1933, '34, '35; 36 plants in 1936 and 80 in 1937; seeds in 1943, '44 and '54 and more plants in 1946, '47, '48, and '51.
 The plant is known to be native to Minnesota just in the counties which border Wisconsin along the St. Croix and Mississippi Rivers from Chisago County south.
 This does not include Hennepin where the Garden is located but yet EB, as noted above found it in 1908 prior to her planting any.
 In North America it is known in Canada from Ontario eastward and in found throughout the lower 48 states except those of the northwest, from the Dakotas westward to the coast.